hackclub/solder/src/pages/next-steps.md

 Hack Club has a ton more amazing programs for you to learn + get resources from.

 Here are some of my favourites:
-- [OnBoard](https://hackclub.com/onboard/): make a PCB, get a $100 grant to manufactuer it!
 - [Hackpad](https://hackpad.hackclub.com/): make a keyboard, get a grant to build the keyboard!
 - Find the full list of programs [here](https://ysws.hackclub.com/)!